mcsee/Software-Design-Articles/Articles/Theory/The One and Only Software Design Principle/readme.md

 The probe exploded by mixing different units of measurement

 Case 2) Our computable model represents the same real-world entity with two objects.
-Suppose we have in our observable real world an athlete John Smith who competes in one discipline but who is also a judge in another athletic discipline.
+Suppose we have in our observable real-world an athlete John Smith who competes in one discipline but who is also a judge in another athletic discipline.

-A single person in the real world should be a single object in our computable model.
+A single person in the real-world should be a single object in our computable model.
 We need to model just the minimum behavior to fulfill our partial simulation.

 If we have two different objects (a competitor and a judge) that represent Jane Doe, we will sooner or later have inconsistencies by wanting to assign some responsibility to one of the two and not see it reflected in the other.